AlbertoIbarra/DataViz_Course/Data Descriptions/kebab.md

 * What is the lagging duration of the ads?
 How long does their effect last?

 * The delivery fee through the HungerStation app (`www.hungerstation.com`) is 15 SAR.
 When it is offered for free to the customers, The Kebab Factory pays 7.5 SAR and the delivery company subsidizes 7.5 SAR.
 Is this a good idea?
 Is the increase in orders and sales worth the 7.5 SAR paid?
-Note the following: a) HungerStation charges The Kebab Factory a 17% fee on sales, b) sales through HungerStation make up 25% of sales on average, c) during the promotion days, free delivery sales through the app are 51% on average, and d) the cost of the goods sold is 48%.
+Note the following: a) HungerStation charges The Kebab Factory a 17% fee on sales, b) sales through HungerStation make up 25% of sales on average, c) during the promotion days, free delivery sales through the app are 51% on average, and d) the cost of the goods delivered is 48%.

 #### The data set